 Each application is reviewed by the credentialing committee.
 All applications with complete documentation will be reviewed within 30 days of receipt.
 Applications that lack all the necessary paperwork to process the application will experience delays.
 When additional requirements are requested by the committee, the applicant should seek to fulfill those requests in a timely manner.
 Items left unfulfilled may require the applicant to resubmit.
 Open applications that are incomplete will be kept open for a period of six (6) months.
 After that timeframe the applicant may be required to resubmit.

-It depends, training that meets the credential training requirements (see approved educational providers tab under the specific certification page on the website) may be eligible.
+It depends, training that meets the credential training requirements may be eligible if the training is approved by a continuing education certifying body.
 Due to the diverse nature of each credential not all hours may be credited toward credential requirements.
-The committee will review all submitted education and training and if necessary will request additional information to complete the application process.
+The committee will review all submitted education and training and if necessary, will request additional information to complete the application process.

 The SASH annual conference is an excellent place to obtain hours and some sessions have a designation that identifies which education requirements are met by attending.
 SASH is only one place where hours can be obtained.
 There are other organizations that offer training meeting the education requirements.
 If you aren't sure, contact SASH for clarification.